 I don’t like the idea of living without bug spray though.
 I’m all for free food, but not when I’m on the menu.
 Fortunately, I’ve found a way to deter the little beasts.

 Jessica has a great bug spray recipe, but I wanted to come up with something a little different.
-I made lavender and calendula infused lotion bars this winter, because I liked the portability and compactness.

 But what do lotion bars have to do with being mosquito lunch?
 If you’ve read some of my other posts, like this one that has my some of my favorite aromatherapy recipes, then you’ll know how crazy I am about essential oils.
 So of course I’d use them in a lotion bar to transform it into a DIY moisturizing bug block bar.